webbhm/NerdFarm/README.md

 ### Software Build

 The build scripts are the documentation.
 If you want to build things yourself, follow the scripts (/home/pi/MVP/setup).
 Download the initial build script, change its permissions, and run it.
 This script will call other scripts that manage partricular parts of the system.
-From a command prompt, run the following three commands:
+From a command prompt, run the following four commands:

 ```
+cd /home/pi
 wget raw.github.com/webbhm/NerdFarm/master/MVP/setup/Build.sh
 chmod +x /home/pi/Build.sh
 /home/pi/Build.sh